What's in a 409A Valuation Report and How to Read It

 5. Valuation analysis: Method and supporting data

-A valuation analysis should have an introduction to the data the report relies on to calculate value.
+A valuation analysis should have an introduction to the data on which the report relies to calculate value.
 It lays out market evidence and financial comparisons to show how we selected the benchmarks.
 Key elements of the valuation methodology include:

 Here is where the underlying math begins to take shape.